-Physician Scientist Pathway
+Physician Scientist Incubator Track

 The Department will assist residents in finding a suitable laboratory at Stanford for their mentored research training; the director of the laboratory may be a faculty member in the Department of Pathology or any other department in the University.

 Indeed, Stanford University has an outstanding School of Engineering, which, together with the School of Medicine, has established a Bioengineering Department.
 Stanford University also has outstanding Departments of Biology, Chemistry and Statistics in the School of Humanities and Sciences.

 In addition, Stanford CHEM-H is building bridges across the postdoctoral scholar community in chemistry, engineering, and medicine to encourage the execution of innovative research aimed at addressing challenges in human health from a multi-disciplinary perspective.

 Founder and CEO, Rosebud Biosciences Inc.

 Research Focus and Awards